davidtso1219/intro_to_web_dev/README.md

-# intro_to_web_dev
+# My Web Design Practice

-This is a collection of all my practice of web dev.
+This is a collection of all my practice of website development.

 - firstWebPage